 This latest New York Times article goes even further.
 Now some TTSA members are on the record saying they are convinced the government also has crashed UFOs or UFO pieces in their possession.
 They will no doubt be expecting this issue to be addressed by the DNI UAP reports as well.

 The question is, what if the DNI says they looked into it and there’s nothing to it.
-Do Davis and Elizondo have the receipt to prove otherwise?
+Do Davis and Elizondo have the receipts to prove otherwise?

 In an interview with Elizondo on Open Minds UFO Radio in June 2019, I asked Elizondo to clarify a statement he made on Fox News that he believed the government had UFO material.
 I said I interpreted his response that the UFO material answer was something he felt, but couldn’t prove.
 Elizondo replied, “I didn’t say that.”
 He would not talk on the topic any further.